Tower of London 32m by train, 29m by car

 Locals and visitors come to see the famous study where Sherlock solved the most complex crimes.
 There is also a book where visitors can leave their name and date of a visit if they want to.

 Be sure to visit the market in Marylebone as it will highlight any visit to the area.
-It opens on Sunday and is a trendy foodie hotspot.
+It opens on Sunday and is a trendy foodie and drink hotspot.

 Pick up ready foods or get produce and have a picnic in the nearby Paddington Street Gardens — can a Sunday night get any better?